Podiatry - specialized foot care

 Specialized foot care for people with skin and nail conditions

 Basic podiatric treatment is dedicated to individuals with foot problems.
-Unlike a traditional pedicure, which is performed on healthy feet and focuses solely on aesthetic results, podiatric treatment aims to address the root cause of pathologies.
-Its main goal is to alleviate or completely eliminate discomfort and prevent the recurrence of problems.
-The care provided encompasses not only the feet but the entire lower limbs, often involving collaboration with specialists such as doctors, physiotherapists, or orthopedic technicians.
+In contrast to a classic pedicure, which is performed on healthy feet and focuses solely on symptomatic relief, achieving a purely aesthetic effect, podiatric treatment aims to reach the root cause of pathologies.
+Its main task is to alleviate or completely eliminate discomfort and prevent the recurrence of issues.
+Care involves not only the feet but the entire lower limbs, often carried out in collaboration with specialists such as doctors, physiotherapists, or orthopedic technicians.

-- For individuals with calluses, excessive cornification, perionychium cornification,
+- For individuals with calluses, excessive cornification, periungual cornification,

 - For those with thickened, brittle, or pathologically altered nails,

-- For patients experiencing pain, discomfort while walking,
+- For patients experiencing pain or discomfort while walking,

-- As a preventive measure for diabetes, psoriasis, atopy, circulatory disorders, and rheumatoid arthritis,
+- As a preventative measure for diabetes, psoriasis, atopy, circulatory diseases, and rheumatoid arthritis,

-- For anyone looking to care for the health and functionality of their feet – not just appearance.
+- For everyone wishing to care for the health and functionality of their feet - not just appearance.

 Stages of podiatric treatment:

-- Interview and Examination: The treatment begins with a thorough interview and a comprehensive examination of the feet to establish a correct diagnosis.
+- Interview and Examination: The treatment begins with a detailed interview and a comprehensive examination of the feet to establish an accurate diagnosis.

-- Development of Therapy and Home Care Plan: Based on the gathered information, an individual therapy and care plan is discussed, which the patient can continue at home.
+- Development of Therapy and Home Care Plan: Based on the information obtained, an individualized therapy and care plan is discussed for the patient to continue at home.

-- Treatment Execution and Observation of Effects: Subsequently, the actual treatment is performed, which includes procedures similar to a traditional pedicure – trimming nail plates, working on the nail folds, and smoothing the sole surfaces.
-Only physiological calluses from the feet and toes are removed.
+- Execution of the Treatment and Observation of Effects: Subsequently, the actual treatment is carried out, involving procedures similar to a classic pedicure - trimming the nail plate, working on the area around the nail folds, and smoothing the soles of the feet.
+Only physiological calluses on the feet and toes are removed.

-- Application of Preparations and Dressings: Appropriate preparations are applied after the treatment, and dressings are performed if necessary.
+- Application of Preparations and Dressings: After the treatment, appropriate products are applied, and dressings are done if necessary.

-- Selection of Preparations for Continued Home Care: Finally, the patient receives individually selected products to continue the care at home.
-If there are no contraindications, a foot peel and nail painting can be done after the treatment.
+- Selection of Products for Continued Home Care: Finally, the patient receives individually selected products enabling them to continue care at home.
+If there are no contraindications, a foot peel and nail polish can be applied after the treatment.

 Effects and Benefits of the Treatment

-- Improved walking comfort – achieved by removing calluses, improving foot biomechanics, and reducing pressure points.
+- Noticeable improvement in walking comfort - by removing calluses, improving foot biomechanics, and reducing pressure points.

-- Reduction of pain and irritations – elimination of pathological skin and nail changes restores the natural functionality of the feet.
+- Reduction of pain and irritation - elimination of pathological skin and nail changes restores natural foot functionality.

-- Enhanced skin condition – the skin becomes more elastic, hydrated, and resistant to cracking and abrasions.
+- Enhancement of skin condition - the skin becomes more elastic, moisturized, and resistant to cracking and abrasions.

-- Healthier and aesthetically pleasing nails – nail plate treatments improve their appearance and prevent infections.
+- Healthier and more aesthetically pleasing nails - working on the nail plates improves their appearance and prevents infections.

-- Strengthened prevention against relapses – regular podiatric care prevents the worsening of problems and reduces the risk of complications (e.g., in patients with diabetes or vascular diseases).
+- Strengthened prevention of recurrences - regular podiatric care prevents the worsening of problems and reduces the risk of complications (e.g., in patients with diabetes or vascular diseases).

-- Better absorption of skincare products – properly prepared skin and nails react more effectively to products used at home.
+- Better absorption of care products - well-prepared skin and nails respond more effectively to products applied at home.

 Frequency of Treatments